arturaugusto/binstr/README.txt

     b_add()         - Perform an ADD operation
     b_mul()         - Perform a MUL operation (multiply)

-    b_blockify()    - Separate a string of binary into clocks
+    b_blockify()    - Separate a string of binary into blocks

 int_to_b() is a lot more flexible than the built in bin() function although bin() is used internally.
 It allows you to force a width, change what bits are